JohnBailey2024/JohnBailey2024/README.md

 ## About Me
 I'm John Bailey, a passionate Data Science student from San Francisco.
 Welcome to my GitHub profile!

-🌱 I'm currently working toward my Masters in Data Science at the University of San Francisco.
+🌱 I'm currently working as a Data Scientist at Feedzai.

 📚I love learning and applying what I’ve learned to solve problems.